 HI3K7 Society and Politics in Southern Africa (undergraduate final-year advanced option module)

-My primary research interests are histories of labour, gender and childhood in Africa.
+I am a social historian of modern Africa, with particular research interests in labour, gender and childhood.
 More widely, I am interested in international engagement with Africa (particularly the work of NGOs and UN agencies), and in imperial and global history.

-I am currently writing my first book, Domestic Service, Gender and Economic Decline in Zambia.
+I am currently writing my first monograph, a history of domestic service in post-colonial Zambia.
 Domestic service has been one of the largest areas of urban employment in southern Africa since the early twentieth century, and in Zambia both adults and children have been employed as domestic workers.
 Not only has domestic service been a key sector of employment in the region, it has been at the centre of a number of significant social struggles – over race relations, class and status, and gendered debates over the employment of women.
 Drawing upon oral history and a wealth of documentary evidence, the book examines how domestic service practices both persisted and were transformed after independence in response to economic decline, structural adjustment and changing social structures.
-It shows how Zambians used domestic service as a ‘safety net’, reworking domestic labour relations and affiliations of kinship to secure access to resources and forge ties of obligation and support.
+It reveals how domestic service remained central to livelihood and housekeeping strategies and how Zambians reworked domestic labour relations and affiliations of kinship to secure access to labour, resources and support.
 The gender dynamics of these processes and the broader gendered shifts which reshaped the sector are shown to be of crucial importance.
-Men dominated domestic service at independence but found their position slowly eroded by a growing demand for women and girls’ labour.
+Men dominated domestic service at independence but found their position slowly eroded by a growing demand for and supply of women and girls’ labour.
 Working African women sought female labour for childcare, and female domestic workers increasingly played key roles in the urban and rural economy, running households and supporting themselves and their dependants.
-Drawing upon a wealth of documentary evidence, as well as over 100 oral history interviews with Zambian domestic workers and their employers, this book re-evaluates Zambian labour history and demonstrates the importance of female workers, kinship-based labour relations and domestic labour to post-colonial African economies.
+Overall, the book re-evaluates Zambian labour history and demonstrates the importance of domestic labour, kin-based labour and female workers to post-colonial African economies.

 'Girlhood, Domestic Service and Perceptions of Child Labor in Zambia, c.
 1980-2010', Journal of the History of Childhood and Youth, 12, 3 (2019), pp. 434-451.